aglide100/dak-blog/README.md

 ## 1. purpose

-writing some code or project at own blog
+made own blog with typescript and golang

 ## 2. How to run?

-> ### docker-compose build
+> ### Using docker

     docker-compose build

     docker-compose up -d

 OR

-    . dc.sh

-OR

-Just run web only
+just command

+running webapp

 Move the ui directory and